Current Phase of Construction: Excavation and Foundation:

 What is Happening During the Next Two Weeks:

-Utility work on 125th Street is complete and daytime utility work will begin on Broadway pending approval of permits.
-Work will involve the contractor saw cutting and breaking up the street to install the new building utility connections (for future water and sanitary) by using jackhammers, road saw, and backhoe.
+Daytime utility work on the north side of 125th Street and Broadway has commenced.
+Work will involve the contractor saw cutting and breaking up the street and sidewalk to install the new building utility connections (for future water and sanitary) by using jackhammers, road saw, and backhoe.
 A dump truck will be used to remove material.

-Concrete trucks will be used to install the ejector pits and elevator pit
+Concrete trucks will be used to install the mud slabs and mat slabs

-Excavator will be used to complete site grading and clean up
+An excavator will be used to complete site grading, clean up, and soil removal

 Studebaker Building Façade Repairs and Roof Replacement

 Removal of the spalled concrete wall at the east elevation will continue during the weeks of August 8 and August 15.
 Demolition will be limited to the southeast corner and the ground level.